zuzhaoye/zuzhaoye.github.io/_posts/2020-06-25-python-virtual-environment.md

 4. All set.

-    If you haven't create a Jupyter Notebook file, just open Jupyter Notebook and create one and specify the env while creating.
+    If you haven't create a Jupyter Notebook file, just open Jupyter Notebook and create one and specify the env while creating (seems you can not specify another kernel after the creation in jupyter notebook, but such function is supported in vs code).
     ```
     jupyter notebook
     ```